 How to Spot Depression in Your Jailed Loved One

 Recognizing signs of depression in a jailed loved one can be challenging, especially with limited communication.
-However, you can identify potential red flags by paying attention to their behavior, words, and emotional cues.
+But you can identify potential red flags by paying attention to their behavior, words, and emotional cues.

 Signs of depression to look for: